gdanko/polybar/README.md

 ```
 When the module is executed, `hook-0` is called, which simply displays the default output.
 The `click-left` action executes the script with `--toggle`, which updates the output format via state file.
 It also displays the output in the new format.

 To accomplish executing these scripts on an interval, I've added two flags, `--daemonize` and `--interval`.
 The `daemonize-*` parameters are parsed by `launch.py` (which is invoked by the required `launch.sh`).
-There is logic to manage these scripts so that there aren't multiple copies of them running, etc. Anyhow, when `launch.py` is executed, there is a function that daemonizes the modules that are currently support this.
+There is logic to manage these scripts so that there aren't multiple copies of them running, etc. Anyhow, when `launch.py` is executed, there is a function that daemonizes the modules that currently support this.
 In a future release, `launch.py` will do this without them being hardcoded.

 Upon invocation, `launch.py` does the following:
 1. Configures the logger